 3. Don’t be afraid to introduce yourself to people

 We get it - nobody likes going over and awkwardly introducing themselves to a whole new group of people who already know each other.
 But honestly, the earlier you do this, the better.
 If you don’t introduce yourself to people within the first few days then too much time passes and it gets awkward.
 Then you’re just smiling awkwardly when you pass your colleagues in the corridor for the next six months.
 Not good.

 On a serious note, as soon as you start getting to know the people you work with, you’ll instantly feel more comfortable and will be off to a flying start!

 4. Organise your inbox

 You might be feeling smug about your empty inbox right now, but you know as well as we do that it won’t be long until all sorts of communications start flooding in.
-And trust us, when you’re walking into 307 unread e-mails, you’re going to wish you had folders ready to filter through all that noise!
-A tidy inbox is your best friend; you want to be able to prioritize what’s important, and filter between HR announcements and meeting requests.
+And trust us, when you’re walking in to 307 unread e-mails, you’re going to wish you had folders ready to filter through all that noise!
+A tidy inbox is your best friend; you want to be able to prioritise what’s important, and filter between HR announcements and meeting requests.
 It’s probably not the worst idea in the world to set up priority alerts for e-mails about cake in the kitchen either…

 5. Make a note of as many names as possible

 You’re going to be inundated with too many new names to keep count of.
 Unless you have incredibly impressive memory skills, you’re not going to be able to remember everyone’s name right away.
 However, it’s maybe a good idea to quickly note down the names of key people you’re going to be working with; you don’t want to land yourself in the embarrassing situation of calling your new boss by the wrong name for a whole week… trust us.

 6. Soak in as much information as possible